ak45akash/divi-post-carousel/README.md

 - Enable/disable autoplay and control autoplay speed
 - Fully responsive on all devices
 - Compatible with Divi Visual Builder
+- Can be used as a shortcode anywhere in your content

 ## Installation